cmuro27/Quantum-optics-and-atomic-physics/README.md

  Wolfram Mathematica and Python scripts to perform some quantum optics and atomic physics calculations as:
 -To obtain and visualize the the Wigner and Hussimi functions of coherent states, Fock states, and Schrödinger cat states.
 -To obtain the Cesium hyperfine structure in an external magnetic field.
--Electromagnetically induced transparency in Rubidium 87 in a Lambda model and light storage.
+-Electromagnetically induced transparency in ensembles of cold atoms of Rubidium 87 in $\Lambda-$ model and 4-level system and light pulse storaring.
 -Excitation dynamics of interacting Rydberg atoms in small lattices employing Ising model.

 To download the mathematica files (nb format) click on the file, click on the "raw" tab, then right clik and select "Save as...
 (P) ",